DebugSteven/ghc-compiler-errors/PITCHME.md

 ```

 Note:
+So after my first attempt & understanding a little bit better how the
+types and functions were working together I was able to focus more on the logic.
+I found that the logic was easier to represent using a guard & writing
+out all the possibilities I would need to cover for this problem.
 I ended up writing this with a guard & you may find that using
 particular control structures for particular problems
 may make more sense to you and be more readable.
 I find that when